History of Penang: Founding of Penang

 In 1800, the first Lieutenant-Governor of Prince of Wales Island, Sir George Leith, gained a 189.3 km2 strip of Seberang Perai from the new Sultan of Kedah.
 The treaty, negotiated by Leith's First Assistant George Caunter, superseded Light's earlier agreement and gave the British permanent sovereignty over both Prince of Wales Island and the newly ceded mainland territory, which in subsequent years was named Province Wellesley.

 The newly acquired land, which included a five-kilometre stretch of coastline south of the Perai River, turned the river into the international border between Province Wellesley and Kedah.
 At the time, Province Wellesley was heavily forested and sparsely populated, with a total population of only 5,000.
 The treaty gave Prince of Wales Island the entire command of its harbour for the first time, as well as control of the vulnerable mainland coastline, home to pirates and brigands.
 It further gave the island a controlled source of food and increased the value of its opium and arack farms.
 It provided for the free flow of food and commodities from Kedah to Prince of Wales Island and Province Wellesley.
 For Kedah it provided a protective strip against enemy attack from the sea.
 In exchange for this acquisition, the annual payment to the Kedah Sultan was increased to 10,000 Spanish dollars per annum.
 To this day, the Malaysian federal government still pays Kedah, on behalf of Penang, RM10,000 annually as a symbolic gesture.

 Following the original acquisition in 1800, Province Wellesley was gradually expanded up to its present-day boundaries in 1874, when the Pangkor Treaty, which included the delineation of Province Wellesley's southern borders, was signed between the British and the neighbouring Sultanate of Perak.
 Province Wellesley thus gained the town of Sungai Acheh from Perak.

-Light died from malaria in 1794 and was buried within the Old Protestant Cemetery in George Town.
-To this day, Light is honoured as the founding father of Penang.